-Law on Refugees provides administrative review of asylum decisions before the SMS and judicial review (three instances) before the court in administrative proceedings.
-In case the territorial body of the SMS refuses to accept the application at the registering/lodging stage or if negative decision to proceed to further examination of an application is made, a person may appeal the decision either before the SMS or Administrative Court within five business days.
-Similarly, a refusal to grant the status of refugee or person in need of international protection can be appealed before the Administrative Court within the same timeframe.53
+The Law on Refugees provides for the administrative review of asylum decisions before the SMS and for a judicial review (three instances) before the court in administrative proceedings.
+In case the territorial body of the SMS refuses to accept the application at the registering/lodging stage or if a negative decision to proceed to further examination of an application is taken, a person may appeal the decision either before the SMS or the Administrative Court within five business days.
+Similarly, a refusal to grant the status of refugee or person in need of international protection taken in the further examination procedure can be appealed before the Administrative Court within five business days.59